Substantial period farmhouse with remarkable gardens and a 291 acre, ring-fenced arable farm. Significant development opportunities.

 Principal house: entrance, drawing room, kitchen breakfast room, pantry, utility room, snug, sitting room, family room with back staircase, downstairs shower room, rear hall and staircase.
-6 bedrooms, family bathroom, shower room, office. stores, gardener’s wc.
+6 bedrooms, family bathroom, shower room, office, stores, gardener’s wc.

-Over an acre of formal gardens including a walled garden, 19th century ha-ha, illuminated fish pond, summerhouse, tree arbour, 2 greenhouses, further acre of wildflower meadow
+Over an acre of formal gardens including a walled garden, 19th century ha-ha, illuminated fish pond, summerhouse, tree arbour, 2 greenhouses, a further acre of wildflower meadow

 Renovated barn with fitted kitchen, with external entertainment area including 18th century wheelhouse and Bygones shed seating up to 100 people, brick built garden shed.